matesmajda/message-processing/README.md

 # message-processing

-This project is a simple message processing pipeline using Kafka as the main message broker.
+This project is a simple message processing pipeline using Spring Boot components and Kafka as the main message broker and a PostgreSQL db for message persistence.
 The major components are:
 - message-sender: exposes a REST api to send new messages to the kafka topic
 - message-socket: exposes a WS api to get messages from kafka with a simple ui
 - message-persistence: listens for messages and persists them into a postgres db
 - message-query: exposes a REST api to query the postgres db.
-It also enriches the messages.
+It also enriches the messages and use caching.

 These components are standalone Spring boot applications built with gradle using Java 11.
 I did not create a parent gradle project because in a real-world system these components would be in separate repositories.